private Shooting Preserve Licenses

 - Does A Person Need A Shooting Preserve Permit?

-Any of the above three licenses are valid on shooting preserve acres for those bird species listed on the operators' permit, or
+Any of the following licenses are valid on private shooting preserve acres for the birds listed on the operator's permit:

 - Any of the three shooting preserve licenses.